rbeeli/websocketclient-cpp/CONTRIBUTING.md

 ## TODOs

+- Source location in logging seems off
+- More default logging of control frames
+- Do not call shutdown if connection is already closed/errored
-- Git builds
+- Git automatic builds
-- auto fragmentation write
+- Auto fragmentation when writing large messages?
-- timeout for DnsResolver
+- Timeout support for DnsResolver

 ## Useful resources